 Any negative RUC and Real-Time Market Bid Cost Uplifts are set to $0 and any positive Net RUC Bid Cost Uplifts and Real-Time Market Bid Cost Uplifts are further reduced by the uplift ratio in Section 11.8.6.3.2(iii) to determine the Total RUC and RTM Uplift as follows;

-(i) The Total RUC and RTM Uplift is determined as the sum of the Net RUC Bid Cost Uplift and the Net Real-Time Market Bid Cost Uplift for all Settlement Intervals in the RUC and Real-Time Market.
+(i) The Total RUC and RTM Uplift is determined as the sum of the Net RUC Bid Cost Uplift and the Net Real-Time Market Bid Cost Uplift for all Settlement Intervals in the RUC and Real-Time Market, including EIM Transfer adjustments determined in accordance with Section 11.8.6.7.

 (ii) The Total Positive RUC and RTM Uplift is determined as the sum of the positive RUC Bid Cost Uplift and positive Real-Time Market Bid Cost Uplift, for all Settlement Intervals in the RUC and Real-Time Market.